Skip to content

 [II] Negative stain technique

 This technique works in a manner opposite to simple technique.
 Bacteria are mixed on a slide with an acidic dye such as congo red or the black stain, nigrosin.
 The mixture is smeared across the face of the slide and allowed to air dry.
 Because the stain carries a negative charge, it is repelled by the bacteria, which also have a negative charge.
 The stain gathers around the cell.
 Since a chemical reaction has not taken place, and because heat-fixing has been avoided, the cells appear less shriveled or distorted.
-They often appear larger than stained cells and more natural.(BSc 2nd Year Methods in Microbiology Notes Study Material)
+They often appear larger than stained cells and more natural.
+(BSc 2nd Year Methods in Microbiology Notes Study Material)

 [III] Gram stain technique

 A thin smear of the bacterium is prepared on the slide.
-To the smear crystal violet solution is applied for 30 seconds (step 1).
+To the smear, crystal violet solution is applied for 30 seconds (step 1).
 The slide is then gently rinsed in clean water, and an iodine solution is applied for 30 seconds (step 2).
 This, in turn, is rinsed off.
 If the slide is examined, all cells would be deeply stained and appear blue-purple.
 Then, 95% ethyl alcohol is applied and this is renewed until all but the thickest parts of the smear have ceased to give off the dye (step 3).
 This usually takes from 20 seconds to one minute.

 The differential feature of the stain becomes now apparent.
-Microscopic examination of the slide will reveal that Gram-positive bacteria retain the violet-iodine combination (retaining of blue-purple colour even after alcohol wash), whereas Gram-negative ones loose the blue-purple colour after alcohol wash, and will be of original colour.
-The species which retain the stain are called Gram-positive, whereas those which yield the stain to alcohol are called Gram-negative bacteria.(BSc 2nd Year Methods in Microbiology Notes Study Material)
+Microscopic examination of the slide will reveal that Gram-positive bacteria retain the violet-iodine combination (retaining of blue-purple colour even after alcohol wash), whereas Gram-negative ones lose the blue-purple colour after alcohol wash, and will be of the original colour.
+The species which retain the stain are called Gram-positive, whereas those which yield the stain to alcohol are called Gram-negative bacteria.
+(BSc 2nd Year Methods in Microbiology Notes Study Material)

 Then, there is applied a counterstain – a dye of some contrasting colour (step 4).
-The generally used counterstains are, eosin (red), safranin (red), brilliant green or Bismarck brown.
+The generally used counterstains are eosin (red), safranin (red), brilliant green, or Bismarck brown.
 Each of these colours the Gram-negative species.
 The cells become now clearly visible.

 The reasons why bacteria respond differently to the Gram stain are not completely understood.
-It has been postulated that since Gram-negative bacteria have relatively a high lipid content in their cell walls, the alcohol dissolves the lipids, that allows the leakage of crystal violet-iodine complex.
-The Grampositive bacteria with less lipids in their cell walls are less susceptible to the action of alcohol.
-Another theory suggests that the peptidoglycan found in high concentration in the cell walls of Gram-positive bacteria perhaps traps the crystal violet-iodine complex in its many cross-linkage.
-The Gram-negative bacteria with less peptidogylycan and fewer cross-linkages loose the stain readily.
+It has been postulated that since Gram-negative bacteria have relatively a high lipid content in their cell walls, the alcohol dissolves the lipids, which allows the leakage of the crystal violet-iodine complex.
+The Grampositive bacteria with fewer lipids in their cell walls are less susceptible to the action of alcohol.

 It is important to note that there are some characteristic differences between most Gram-positive and Gram-negative bacteria.
 These are shown in Table.
 It should be evident that the property of Gram-positiveness is related to very fundamental physiological properties of the cell.